-Fraud falls within the FCA's objective of reducing the risk of financial crime and also impacts on our consumer protection objectives.
+Fraud falls within the FCA's objective of reducing the risk of financial crime and also affects our consumer protection objectives.
 Find out more about our approach.

 Fraud can take a variety of forms including phishing, boiler rooms, mortgage fraud, insurance fraud, carousel fraud, identity theft and advance fee fraud.